lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     # settings
     include ../PARM.lammps

+..  container:: justify

     Create a new text file, call it 'PARM.lammps', and copy it next to the SystemCreation/ folder.
 Copy the following lines into PARM.lammps:

 ..  code-block:: bash
    :caption: *to be copied in PARM.lammps*